 Before your first electrolysis hair removal treatment you should be aware of the following:

 - No epilation or waxing for the past three months.

-- Stop shaving three days before your treatment.
+- Stop shaving in time before your treatment:

 This ensures that your facial hair or body hair is long enough to achieve optimum results.
 You should also make sure you are wearing comfortable clothing.

 More info on preparing for your electrolysis hair removal session

 - During your first session of electrolysis hair removal, we will look at your skin and your hair growth.
 We will then explain everything you need to know and draw up a treatment plan.